I've spent half a century (yikes) writing for radio and print—mostly print. I hope to be still tapping the keys as I take my last breath.

-Defeat came in 1945 and the world began to patch itself back together and democracies were reborn in Europe.
+Defeat came in 1945 and the world began to patch itself back together.
+Democracies were reborn in Europe.
 Larry Diamond (Atlantic Magazine, October 2016) notes that there was a huge “expansion of democracy globally from the mid-1970s through the early 2000s.

 “During this period, the proportion of democracies among the world’s states more than doubled, and democracy became the predominant form of government in the world, with virtually all the rest of Europe, most of Latin America, half of Asia, and more than a third of African states becoming democratic.”

 However, he adds that the past decade has seen a retreat from freedom and democracy.

 Foreign Affairs magazine says that “Between 2000 and 2015, democracy broke down in 27 countries, among them Kenya, Russia, Thailand, and Turkey.”

 Freedom House, a non-profit group that monitors democracy around the world, is seeing the same trend.
 In its 2020 report, it noted that

 “People in 64 countries experienced deterioration in their political rights and civil liberties in 2019, while those in just 37 countries experienced improvements.
 The difference was smaller in 2018, when 68 countries declined and 50 made gains.
 Of the world’s 41 established democracies as of 2005, defined as those that had been rated Free for each of the previous 20 years, 25 have since suffered net score declines.”